What To Do If Fire Breaks Out in the Front Of Your BoatGuides

 Suddenly you are jerked awake by the fire alarm and the rest of your team running up and down the boat.
 There is a fire coming from the front side of the boat.
 They seem unsure of what to do in such a situation.

 What should you do immediately if a boat motor catches fire?
+We all want a safe and fun boating experience so it's always best to take steps to prevent any emergencies happening

 The steps to take when fire starts at the front of the boat